 Arriving at a host’s home can be both super exciting and a little bit daunting for guests.
-But just follow our 12 top tips to become the perfect misterb&b host and you’ll instantly make your new guests feel welcome and at home.
-Indeed, take our advice and hopefully they will arrive a stranger and leave a friend…
+But just follow our 12 top tips to become the perfect misterb&b host, and you’ll instantly make your new guests feel welcome and at home.
+Indeed, take our advice and hopefully they will arrive as a stranger and leave as a friend…

 Staying in touch will have you on the way to being the perfect misterb&b host, even before your guest turns up!
 When someone makes an inquiry or booking request for your place, reply ASAP.
 Once approved, stay in contact, answer any questions, and make sure your guest has all your details (telephone, email, address etc).
 It’ll make the whole process smoother.
 No one likes waiting around days for a reply, do they?